Barre/ZeroFS/README.md

 zerofs mount /tmp/zerofs.9p.sock /mnt/zerofs
 ```

 `zerofs mount` reconnects on its own: it rebuilds the session in the background and holds operations until the server is reachable again, so the mount recovers without anyone touching it.
 It also mounts as a regular user through `fusermount3` (no root, no kernel module) and negotiates a larger message size than the kernel client's cap.
+They also speaks a private fast path: folding each lookup into a single round trip and returning directory entries with their attributes inline which speeds up metadata-heavy work.

 Like the kernel client's `access=user`, each operation runs on the server as the local user that issued it — so there's no uid to configure: files are owned by whoever created them and the server enforces each user's own permissions.
 (This assumes the client and server share a uid namespace, and the server trusts the uid it's told, the same as 9P's `access=user` over an unauthenticated transport.)
 Use `--access owner|root|all` to choose who may reach the mount in the first place; `root`/`all` need `user_allow_other` in `/etc/fuse.conf` unless you mount as root.